Stories of anxiety

 Anxiety is messy , unpredictable, tough and most of the time I've experienced that people don't know how to deal with people that have anxiety.

-For some there isn't something real( the same for depression) or it's hard to understand it from outside.
+For some it isn't something real( the same for depression) or it's hard to understand it from outside.

 What I found out lately is that for me anxiety is linked to not feeling safe, something that in my childhood I'd experienced too much.